-Figure 27 shows the coordinator, VMM farm, and host events for VMM objects in the "Simple Event Filter Builder" window.
+Figure 27 shows the coordinator, VMM farm, and host events for VMM objects in the Simple Event Filter Builder window.

 Figure 27.
-Coordinator, VMM farm, and host events in the "Simple Event Filter Builder" window
+Coordinator, VMM farm, and host events in the Simple Event Filter Builder window

-Table 34 on page 77 defines the coordinator, VMM farm, and host events that are provided by VMM.
+Table 31 on page 87 defines the coordinator, VMM farm, and host events that are provided by VMM.

-Event Additional event Target object for subcategory subcategory event action plan Event trigger Description Agent Extension Status Change Depends on the VMM Agent: Coordinator (VMM Agent for VirtualCenter) Host (VMM Agents for ESX, GSX, and Virtual Server) VMM Agent detects a status change for the coordinator or the host.
-The following are examples of such events: VMM Agent is not running or the virtualization application is not installed.
+Event subcategory Additional event subcategory Target object for event action plan Event trigger Description Agent Extension Status Change Depends on the VMM Agent: Coordinator (VMM Agent for VirtualCenter) Host (VMM Agents for ESX, GSX, and Virtual Server) VMM Agent detects a status change for the coordinator or the host.
+The following scenarios are examples of such events: VMM Agent is not running or the virtualization application is not installed.
 VMM Agent and the virtualization application are installed, but they are not communicating properly with each other.
 The coordinator or host is ready for use.
 For coordinators, this means that IBM Director has authenticated with VMware VirtualCenter server.
 For hosts, this means that Microsoft Virtual Server services are started.
 (VMware VirtualCenter only) The coordinator requires credentials.
-For more information, see "Configuring credentials for coordinators" on page 38.
+For more information, see "Configuring credentials for coordinators" on page 40.
 Host Started Host VMM Agent detects that Microsoft Virtual Server has started on a host.
 (Microsoft Virtual Server only) Microsoft Virtual Server services are started on a host.
 Stopped Host VMM Agent detects that Microsoft Virtual Server has been stopped on a host.
 (Microsoft Virtual Server only) Microsoft Virtual Server services are stopped on a host.
 VMM Farm Created VMM Farm VMM Agent for VirtualCenter detects that a VMM farm is created.
 (VMware VirtualCenter only) IBM Director Console displays a VMM farm object.
 Deleted VMM Farm VMM Agent for VirtualCenter detects that a VMM farm is deleted.
 (VMware VirtualCenter only) IBM Director Console no longer displays a VMM farm object.
 Host Added VMM Farm VMM Agent detects that a host is added to a VMM farm.
 IBM Director Console displays a host object under a VMM farm object.
 Note: (VMware VirtualCenter only) When this event occurs, a host object is displayed only when the managed system that represents the host has already been discovered by IBM Director.
-Host Removed VMM Farm VMM Agent detects that a host is removed from a VMM farm.
-IBM Director Console no longer displays a host object under a VMM farm object.

-Table 34.
+Table 31.
 Coordinator, VMM farm, and host events